Whooping cough cases are on the rise in areas across the country. Here’s what to know.

 Why are we seeing this uptick?

 Upticks in pertussis are not unusual and tend to happen every few years on a cycle.
 The germ that causes Whooping cough is very contagious.
 It can spread from person to person through the air as the result of coughing or sneezing.
 Some people may have very mild symptoms and think that they just have a mild cold thus unknowingly spreading it to others.
 During the pandemic, cases were lower, likely due to masking and social distancing.
-As the CDC reported, the current uptick is the bacteria returning to typical per-pandemic patterns.
+As the CDC reported, the bacteria returning to typical per-pandemic patterns.

 How is it treated?